 The Company's basic policy is to conduct ongoing and stable dividends.
-To respond to the trust placed in us by shareholders, we a r e w o r k i n g t o strengthen the earnare working to strengthen the earning capacity needed to ensure the source funds for dividends and have declared a target payout ratio of 30%.
-In the fiscal year ended May 2022, under our basic policy for dividend returns to shareholders of "maintaining a stable
+To respond to the trust placed in us by shareholders, we are working to strengthen the earning capacity needed to ensure the source funds for dividends and have declared a target payout ratio of 30%.
+In the fiscal vear ended May 2022, under our basic policy for dividend returns to shareholders of "maintaining a stable and continuous return of profits," we paid a year-end dividend of 30 yen per share, the same as for the fiscal year ended May 2021.
+Retained earnings will be effectively injected into growth investments, including capital and R&D investments.